aclarkData/APIExample/README.md

 ```python
 python main.py
 ```
 And navigate in your browser to localhost:8000.
-The username is: block and the password is: science
+The username is: user and the password is: pass